pgillet/spark-article/output/02-spark-on-k8s.md

 `spark-jobs` namespace and then binds the new role to the newly created service account.

 **WARNING**: The `python-client-sa` is the service account that will provide the identity for the Kubernetes Python Client in our application.
-Do not confuse this service account with the `yippee-spark` service account for driver pods.
+Do not confuse this service account with the `driver-sa` service account for driver pods.

 ### The Easy Way